2kunal6/MLadapters/readme.rst

 - Ontology documentation is available `here <onto_doc_>`_

 - API documentation is available `here <tutorial_>`_

 Quickstart
 ----------------

 * Wrappers can be consumed by creating an object of the wrapper class.
-In the below example, the object created is a model of the type LinearRegression.
+In the below example, the object created is an adapter of the model: LinearRegression.

   >>> from MLalgorithms.Regression._LinearRegression import LinearRegression
   >>> adapterObj = LinearRegression(normalize=True)